zingchart/ZingChart-PHP/README.md

 ---
 <a id="setConfig"></a>
 ### setConfig ( ) `Level 2`
 This is a single function that accepts a string in the form of dot-syntax.
-This function allows you to set a value for a single chart property.<br>
+This function allows you to set a value for a single chart property.

 **Examples:**